 Even though I love spending time every day reading news stories on my favorite news sites, or visiting my favorite blogs, I’ve never really been able to get into the whole RSS feed reader thing.
-For a while, I tried using Google Reader, but I found that while it works really well, it didn’t sort, organize or filter the news stories the way I wanted.
+For a while, I tried using, but I found that while it works really well, it didn’t sort, organize or filter the news stories the way I wanted.

 I also really got into RSS Bandit for a while – a powerful desktop RSS reader that you can even use to bring in email feeds and Facebook or Twitter updates.
 Once again, my reader experiment turned into a mess because not only did I find it fast and simple enough to organize and filter feeds, I also never took the time to clean up my older unread feeds.